awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

     <link rel="stylesheet" href="../public/css/styles.css" th:href="@{/css/styles.css}" />
     <link rel="icon" href="../public/images/favicon.ico" th:href="@{/images/favicon.ico}" />

-    <title>AWS Sample messaging application</title>
+    <title>AWS Messaging</title>
     </head>

     <body>
     <header th:replace="layout :: site-header"/>
     <div class="container">

-    <h2>AWS Sample messaging application</h2>
+    <h2>AWS Messaging application</h2>

-    <p>The AWS Messaging application is a sample application that uses Amazon SQS and other AWS services and the Java V2 API.
+    <p>The AWS Messaging application is an example application that uses Amazon SQS and other AWS services and the AWS SDK for Java version 2 API.
      Working with messages has never been easier.
 Just perform these steps:<p>

        <ol>
         <li>You can send a new message by choosing the <b>Send Messages</b> menu item.
 Select a user from the form, enter a message, and then choose <b>Send</b>.</li>
-        <li>The AWS Message application stores the message in a FIFO queue.
+        <li>The AWS Messaging application stores the message in a FIFO queue.
 This queue ensures that the order of the messages is consistent.</li>
-        <li>The AWS Message application polls the queue for all messages in the FIFO queue.</li>
+        <li>The AWS Messaging application polls the queue for all messages in the FIFO queue.</li>
-        <li>The AWS Message application displays the message data in the view.
+        <li>The AWS Messaging application displays the message data in the view.
 The message body, user name, and an avatar are displayed.</li>
-        <li>You can send and view multiple messages by using the AWS Message application. </li>
+        <li>You can send and view multiple messages by using the AWS Messaging application. </li>
         </ol>
      <div>
     </body>